Skip to content

 Stress reduction

 Stress reduction techniques, such as yoga, meditation, breathing exercises, tai chi, massage therapy, psychotherapy, adrenal gland support, and acupuncture, relieve stress and improve fertility outcomes.
+IVF & IUI support can ease some of the stress.

-What Else Can I Provide for IUI & IVF Support?
+What Else Can I Provide for IVF & IUI Support?

 For help with this or any other health problem, book an appointment here or call the clinic at 416-481-0222 for more information.